Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Latency of a window-based FIR is predominantly due to the buffering in the input and output windows.
 Other factors which affect latency are data and type and FIR length, though these tend to have a lesser effect.

-For example, a 16 tap single-rate symmetric FIR with a `512` sample input/output window operating on ``cint16`` data with ``int16`` coefficients will need around `2.56 us` (based on 1 GHz AIE clock) before a full window of output samples is available for the consumer to read.
+For example, a 16 tap single-rate symmetric FIR with a `512` sample input/output window operating on ``cint16`` data with ``int16`` coefficients implemented on AIE will need around `2.56 us` (based on 1 GHz AIE clock) before first full window of output samples is available for the consumer to read.
+Subsequent iterations will produce output data with reduced latency, due to the nature of ping-pong buffering and pipelined operations.

+To minimize the latency, the bffer size should be set to the minimum size that meets the required throughput.

+.. _FIR_MULTPILE_BUFFER_PORTS:

+Multiple Buffer Ports
+/////////////////////

+.. note:: AIE-ML devices only support single input/output port.

+**Multiple input ports**

+Symmetric FIRs, including half-band FIRs, can be configured with 2 input buffers.
+Such implementation is a trade-off between performance and resource utilization.
+Symmetric FIRs with 2 input ports avoid the potential for memory read contention, which would otherwise result in stall cycles and therefore lower throughput.

+Set ``TP_DUAL_IP`` template parameter to 1, to create a FIR kernel with 2 input buffer ports.
+In this scenario, FIR kernel with 2 input ports will be created where FIR kernel expects each buffer to contain exact copy of the same data.
+Both input ports should be connected to the same data source through the FIR's graph.

+**Multiple output ports**

+All FIRs can be configured with 2 output buffers.
+Such design allows greater routing flexibility that offers buffers to be connected directly to downstream components for further processing avoiding a costly and limiting broadcast with a stream.

+Set ``TP_NUM_OUTPUTS`` template parameter to 2, to create a FIR kernel with 2 output buffer ports.
+In this scenario, two exact copies of output data will be produced in two independent memory buffers.

+For example, a single-rate FIR with a `512` input sample buffer will produce 2 output buffers, where each buffer is `512` samples.

+Stream Input for Asymmetric FIRs
+////////////////////////////////

+Stream input allows data samples to be written directly from the input stream to one of the Input Vector Registers without the requirement for a ping-pong window buffer.
+As a result, memory requirements and latency are reduced.

+To maximize the throughput, FIRs can be configured with 2 input stream ports.
+Although this may not improve performance if the throughput is limited by other factors, i.e., the output stream bandwidth or the vector processor.
+Set ``TP_DUAL_IP`` to 1, to create a FIR instance with 2 input stream ports.
+In such a case the input data will be merged from the two ports in 128 bit chunks, onto one data stream internally, e.g.:

 .. _MAX_WINDOW_SIZE: